Property Management Blog

 When a tenant doesn't pay rent, a landlord has a right to evict them.
 Rent becomes late the date after it's due.
 Any grace periods must be addressed in the lease or rental agreement.

-This Arizona eviction notice period will give the tenant the chance to provide the landlord with the rent the tenant owes within 5 days or move out.
+This Arizona eviction notice period will give the tenants the chance to provide the landlord with the rent the tenant owes within 5 days or move out.
 If the tenant receives the notice and hasn't paid rent or vacated the premises within 5 days, the landlord may proceed with the next step of going to Arizona courts.

 notice of termination superior court arizona tenant pays